fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

-Chapter 8.
+ Lab 8.
 Performance Evaluation Methods
 -----------------------------------------

 Your method of performance evaluation will vary by the type of machine